TheHugeManatee/EZTRT/README.md

  - Loading a serialized engine should not require the model definition (ONNX) file anymore.
  - Extend to multiple inputs and outputs
  - support different element data types (currently everything is converted to float, not even sure what happens with a model that expects different a different `dtype`)
- - batch processing (currently only single-shot inference is possible)
+ - **batch processing**. currently only single image inference is possible.
+This is bad, because for inference GPUs really start to shine when doing batch processing.
  - asynchronous processing
  - lots more convenience and stability things
  - Support `opencv::cuda` cv::Mats